TomerGalanti/tomergalanti.github.io/_pages/teaching.md

   - Mechanical Engineering Bachelor, third year.
   - I taught at the exercise classes (also explaining part of the theory) and corrected the homeworks (in C++).
-  - *Contents:* introduction to the numerical methods for the solution of ordinary and partial differential equations that play a central role in engineering applications.
+  - <em>Contents:</em> introduction to the numerical methods for the solution of ordinary and partial differential equations that play a central role in engineering applications.
 Both basic theoretical concepts and implementation techniques necessary to understand and master the methods will be addressed.
 </details>

 <details>